caueguedes/sample_application/README.md

 4. **pd-admin** - postgres tools
 5. **db-migrator** - responsible for keep migratings up-to-date

+### Javascript Configuration

+The SPA javascript application has a configuration file that must be filled in for it to work properly.
+You can find a version of this file at:
+`app/javascript/components/config/config.json.example`
+Fill in the fields and change the file name to  "config.json" only.

 ### DataBase

 The project includes a container responsible for the migration of the development bank.